-The new technologies enable smaller, lower power and more cost effective devices.
+The new technologies serve LPWA use cases by enabling smaller, lower power and more cost effective devices.
 These price points and device sizes will enable deployments in scale that was not possible with previous generations of cellular technologies, not to mention proprietary non-cellular LPWA technologies.
-New use cases such as smart lighting, asset tracking and e-health applications are enabled by this technology.
+New LPWA use cases such as smart lighting, asset tracking and e-health applications are enabled by this technology.

 Altair’s commitment to this vision is the industry’s most highly integrated dual-mode chipsets with the lowest form factors and power consumption parameters.
 Market leaders like Sierra Wireless, which recently introduced the industry’s smallest, lowest power, multi-mode cellular LPWA modules with 2G fallback, based upon the Altair ALT1250 chipset, are key to the future of IoT deployments.

 For LPWA use cases in applications such as smart meters, e-health, vehicle telematics or wearable devices – connectivity is paramount.
 The technology must facilitate the deployment of mobile and real-time applications, while guaranteeing secure data transmissions.
 Network coverage and compatibility are key metrics in the decision to develop and deploy connected devices.
 These devices must be able to operate in any location, regardless of whether the prevalent network is CAT-M, NB-IoT or future (5G) network deployments.

 Standards-based cellular LPWA technologies provide these connectivity requirements, extending coverage by more than 20dB, lowering costs and reducing power consumption to enable devices with up to 15 years of battery life.